Theomat/theomat.github.io/_pages/about.md

 ## Research Interests

-- **Program Synthesis** (main research area) also known as *Code Generation*
+- **Program Synthesis** also known as *Code Generation* if you are more ML inclined
+- Comparative performance of algorithm performances
 - Reinforcement Learning
-- AI related subjects
+- Machine Learning tools that can help reduce environmental impact
 - Honestly everything's interesting there's just not enough time

+## Currently looking at

+- An optimal enumeration algorithm for CFG, UCFG
+- No-ML version of ProgSynth but with similar performances
+- Planning in program synthesis
+- Program Synthesis on GPU
+- Library/component learning
+- Stable distributions in order to improve upon [PSEAS][PSEAS-paper]
+- Explainable Policy Extraction
+- Iterative strategies in reactive synthesis
+- Future: I would like to look at the framework of AI assisted decision in the collaborative sense

 ## News

 Current:

-- I am present at the Dagstuhl meeting on "The Futures of Reactive Synthesis".
-- I am working on a No-ML version of ProgSynth.
-- I am very interested about library learning perhaps you have a definition of good programs to learn?
+- Actively participating to the working group on psychosocial risks in my lab
+- December: I went to the GDR GLIA in Paris to talk about [WikiCoder](https://arxiv.org/abs/2303.08574)
+- November: With the other PhD Students in the psychosocial risks we've created a listening and speaking group for PhD students to be listened to in a safe space

+2024:

+- January: I will be participating in the organization and in the events of AI4Industry to talk about the PhD

 2023:

+- November: [Gaëtan Margueritte](https://github.com/gaetanmargueritte) is asking for more program synthesis and joined us as a research engineer until March.
+- October: I invited [Natacha Portier](https://perso.ens-lyon.fr/natacha.portier/blog/) to talk about Impostor Syndrom to PhD Students
+- September: I was at the Dagstuhl meeting on "The Futures of Reactive Synthesis".
 - June: I am now mentoring [Pierre-Marie Marcille](https://www.labri.fr/perso/pmarcille/).
 - June-July: I welcomed two interns:
   - 5th June to 29th July: [Félix Yvonnet](https://github.com/Felix-Yvonnet) to work on restarts;